JustinPatenaude/balticathletics/brands/boxercraft.md

   photo: "/classic flannel.png"
 - title: Sherpa 1/4 zip Pullover
   photo: "/sherpa pullover.png"
+info: |-
-info: '"Cozy up in front of the fire with a book" kinda clothing!'
+  "Cozy up in front of the fire with a book" kinda clothing!

+  Prices on website and catalogues are US dollars.

 ---